William Robinson (architect): Biography

 Robinson was born in Yorkshire, England, the son of Walter Robinson.
 He was baptised on 18 May 1644.
 He likely trained in architecture in England and arrived in Ireland in around 1670.

 On 7 February 1671 Robinson was appointed Surveyor General of Ireland by John Berkeley in his first year of office as Lord Lieutenant of Ireland, holding the post alongside that of engineer general and being appointed master of the ordnance soon after.
 By 1675, he had overseen numerous constructions and repairs in Dublin, including Chapelizod House and Dublin Castle.
+In 1677 he was appointed keeper of the largely idle parliament building and from 1678 he leased its grounds and gardens.
 From 1677 he designed and was involved in the construction of Charles Fort in County Cork, and at the end of 1678 he drew up a report on the condition of Irish fortifications.
 Other projects included the construction of Essex Bridge in Dublin and the reconstruction of Lismore Cathedral, County Waterford.
 His patent as surveyor general was renewed on 10 April 1679, with his salary doubled to £300 on the recommendation of James Butler, 1st Duke of Ormond.

 In the 1680s, Robinson designed the Royal Hospital Kilmainham under the direction of Ormond, inspired by Les Invalides in Paris.
-The Royal Hospital is now regarded as Robinson's finest architectural achievement; for some time its design was erroneously attributed to Sir Christopher Wren.
+The Royal Hospital is now regarded as Robinson's finest architectural achievement and it is the largest surviving building of its period in Ireland; for some time its design was erroneously attributed to Sir Christopher Wren.
 In 1682 Robinson oversaw the construction of Ormond Bridge in Dublin.
 In 1684 he was appointed auditor and registrar of the Royal Hospital.
 On 31 October 1684 his patent as surveyor general was renewed again, although this time he shared the appointment with William Molyneux, who paid Robinson £250 in return for a half-share of the patent.
 In 1686 Robsinson undertook the reconstruction of St. Michan's Church, Dublin.

 After Richard Talbot, 1st Earl of Tyrconnell was appointed Lord Lieutenant of Ireland in 1687, Robinson left the country for England.
 He returned to Ireland in 1689 during the Williamite War in Ireland, during which time he held several posts in the Williamite army, including comptroller general of provisions and commissary general of pay and provisions.
 He was made a commissioner for forfeited estates in 1690 and resumed his post as surveyor general.
 In 1692, he was appointed deputy paymaster general of the forces in Ireland.
 In March 1692 he was made a justice of the peace for Westminster and Middlesex.
 In August 1692 Robinson, as deputy vice-treasurer of Ireland, travelled to London and secured an emergency loan of £30,000 for the Irish exchequer.